jffielder0/snakesly9/README.md

 ## New to git

-First install the necessary git packages then to setup, normally you use these commands.
+Lots of good tutorials that break it down in detail.
+This is just for real quick reference.

 1. git clone https://jfield0@bitbucket.org/slysnake9/code.git

 ...Makes .git folder and copies the entire repository and sets pushing to

 2. git init

 ...Creates a .git folder that stores files to handle all the changes to be made.
 If you want to stop tracking a folder just delete this folder and you can start again.

 3. git remote add -m https://jfield0@bitbucket.org/slysnake9/code.git

 ...Sets the repo you want to connect to.

 4. git remote -v

 ...To see what repo you are remotely connected to, **https://jfield0@bitbucket.org/slysnake9/code.git** in this case.

 ### For typical workflow
-#### Done making changes
+#### Save and upload
 1. git status

 ...In case you want to see what changed, you can also view the file in .git

 2. git add .

-...Adds all files that are new to the repo for git to track.
+...Adds all changes that git to track.

 3. git commit -m "Description of changes"

 ...records to staging area (build you are getting ready to push) the current state of tracked files.

 4. git push

 ... **git push <remote> <branch>** As default will push to origin (origin is the what the remote repo is called on your machine) master (branch master is the main or default branch).
 This brings the repo up to date with your build.

-#### Other commands
+#### Download

 5. git pull

 ...Combination of **git fetch** and **git merge origin/master**.
 Brings your local repo up to date with the connected repo.

 6. git checkout <branchname>

 ...Switch between versions of code.
 Can be used to go back to old commits.
 Can also go to different branches, switching your head to that branch so your changes now are applied there.

 7. git checkout -b <new-branch>

 ...Create a new branch and immediately switch to it.

 #####More on branches and git can be looked up, Atlassian has a good [guide](https://www.atlassian.com/git/tutorials/using-branches/git-checkout)